 U-Cut Christmas Tree Farms in Sebastopol

-Take a horse-drawn wagon ride at Garlock Tree Farm in Sebastopol
+Take a train ride through the trees at Reindeer Ridge Christmas Tree Farm in Sebastopol.

 It's time to think about getting that must-have of the holiday season—the Christmas tree.
 There are those practical people who merely unpack the artificial tree from its storage boxes, and assemble it in the living room, pre-wired, perfectly shaped and sized, and flame-resistant.
 Then there are those of us who have to have the real deal, despite any inconvenience.

 For the hopeless holiday romantics among us, nothing beats the experience of going to a honest-to-goodness genuine Christmas tree farm, getting our hands dirty, and cutting a tree down ourselves.
 Of course it's a great family photo op and it's usually a lot of fun, too.
 Those annual trips to the Christmas tree farm remain some of my fondest childhood memories, and now it's a tradition with my own family

 There aren't any Christmas tree farms in Marin County anymore (the last one—in Olema—closed down years ago), so to get the real Christmas tree farm experience you have to head north to rural Sonoma County.
 Most tree farms are clustered around Sebastopol and Petaluma.

 As we do every year, we recently visited several Christmas tree farms located in the rolling hills southwest of Sebastopol: Garlock Christmas Tree Farm, Reindeer Ridge Christmas Tree Farm, Frosty Mountain Tree Farm, and Grandma Buddy's Christmas Trees.
 Christmas tree farming is definitely a family business—many of the farms are operated by branches of the same family.